avishka-hashara/University-Club-Voting-System/README.md

 6. Default admin test account:
    - Admin: `adminvotekdu@kdu.ac.lk` / `hashara@123`

-7. You can register as voters
+7. You can register as voters and login with your credentials.

 ## Notes & Config
 - DB credentials in `config.php`.